dbt-labs/hub.getdbt.com/CONTRIBUTING.md

 See [local-ruby-environment.md](local-ruby-environment.md) for non-Docker instructions.

 ### Using Docker

+docker compose will spin up three containers:
+* `dbt-hub`: the package hub app
+* `dbt-fusion`: dbt Fusion CLI
+* `dbt-core`: dbt core CLI
+It also add `tests/sample_project` directory to the `dbt-fusion` and `dbt-core` containers.

+To build and start:
 ```shell
 docker-compose build
 docker-compose up -d
 ```

-Either of the following should launch the website in your default web browser:
+To view package Hub, either of the following should launch the website in your default web browser:
 - http://127.0.0.1:4567
 - http://localhost:4567

+Both `dbt-fusion` and `dbt-core` are set up to use the `dbt-hub` container as the package hub URL, so to test your local hub with `dbt deps`, use these commands:
+- `docker-compose run dbt-core deps`
+- `docker-compose run dbt-fusion deps`
+These will use the project in `tests/sample_project`.
+If you want to use a different project, you can overwrite the project in that directory or change the `volumes` in `docker-compose.yml` to point to your own directory.

 When finished:
 ```shell